destefy/portfolio/README.md

 ECE342, April 2023.

 For my Computer Hardware class’ optional project, I built a compass that can be programmed to point to any location.
 Using a STM32NUCLEO-F446ZE microcontroller:
-- Used a GY-NEO6MV GPS module to receive and parse GPS data using USART communication and Direct Memory Access (DMA).
+- Used a GY-NEO6MV GPS module to parse GPS data, using USART communication and Direct Memory Access.
-- Communicated via I2C with a HMC5883L magnetonomer to read magnet field data to determine my compass’ orientation
+- Communicated via I2C with a HMC5883L magnetonomer to read magnet field data to determine my compass’ orientation.
 - Used Pulse-Width-Modulation (PWM) to display the direction and distance to the programmed location on a NEOPixel Ring.

 ### Deep Learning Model for Circuit Module Identification